GLOBAL MARKETS-Dollar, stocks fall as U.S. spending deadline nears

 NEW YORK, Sept 27 Global equity markets fell and the dollar hit a 7-1/2-month low against the safe-haven Swiss franc on Friday as the prospect of a shutdown of U.S. government operations next week and a possible debt default several weeks later unsettled investors.

-President Barack Obama said he would not agree to delaying or defunding the new healthcare reform law, that the Senate acted responsibly earlier in the day to keep the government open and that healthcare exchanges would open on Tuesday.

-Obama also said that failure to raise the government's debt limit would be far more dangerous than a shutdown, and would have economic impacts domestically and around the world.

 Washington braced for a partial shutdown on Oct.
-1 as Congress tackled an emergency spending bill that Republicans want to use to achieve Tea Party-backed goals, such as defunding the Affordable Care Act.
+1 as Congress tackled an emergency spending bill that Republicans want to use to achieve Tea Party-backed goals, such as defunding the new healthcare reform law.

 As expected, the Senate passed a bill to fund government operations from Oct.
 1 to Nov.
 15 and sent it to the House of Representatives, where Republicans are considering attaching items that could block the emergency funding.